FarkostInteractive/VerdantPage/Documentation/AdvancedGuide/WritingCustomShaders.md

 ## The Shader

 If you are familiar with shaders in Unity you'll notice that this one looks very much like a regular unlit forward shader.
 The additions are clearly delineated with comments explaining what they are and why Verdant needs them.
 As long as you respect everything outlined there you can now work with the shader as you would any other.

-Verdant has a number of useful functions that can help you implement features in the Standard Shader.
-Take a look in the [Shader Reference]() if you are interested in them.

 ## Shader Parameters